tsirbunen/cookbook/README.md

 - E2E tests: **[Cypress testing](https://docs.cypress.io/guides/overview/why-cypress)** with a **[Cucumber-like](https://www.npmjs.com/package/@badeball/cypress-cucumber-preprocessor)**-experience
 - Component styling: **[@emotion/react](https://www.npmjs.com/package/@emotion/react)**
 - UI Component library: **[Chakra ui](https://chakra-ui.com)** (even though it did not seem to work too well together with @emotion/react if used in the same file)
+- Validation: For validating incoming data (at the api service) and user input (UI forms), JSON schemas together with the **[Ajv JSON Schema validator](https://ajv.js.org/)** were chosen.
+This enabled there to be a single source of truth for the requirements of each field, a truth that could be shared between the api backend and both the web and mobile frontends.
+Each frontend need only query for the Json schemas, and then build form validation logic on the basis of the schemas.
 - Icons: **[React icons](https://react-icons.github.io/react-icons/icons/tb/)**

 ### Database